 What Is AWS Sizing?
 (Right Sizing)

 Also known as right sizing, AWS sizing is an effective procedure for controlling cloud costs.
-Right sizing manages to align the sizes and types of AWS instances to your specific workload capacity and performance requirements at the lowest possible cost.
+Right sizing aligns AWS instance sizes to your workload needs and performance, minimizing costs.

 The process itself is usually continuous, as AWS users’ resource needs are always shifting.
-Sizing keeps tabs on not only the performance of instances, but also your usage patterns and workload needs — upon which it goes on to kill inactive instances.
+Sizing monitors performance, usage patterns, and workload needs.
+It then terminates inactive instances.

 This elimination of overprovisioned resources allows you to match costs to your actual service usage and needs.